How to Control Excess Oil Naturally | Oily Skin Care Routine

 The Perfect Skincare Routine for Oily Skin

-Step 1: Gentle Cleanser (Morning and Night)
+Step 1: Gentle Cleanser, Morning and Night

-Choose a mild foaming or gel cleanser with salicylic acid, niacinamide, or green tea extract.
 Avoid harsh soaps or high-alcohol formulas.
 Washing twice daily is enough — more can trigger more oil production.
 For full guidance, see how to cleanse your face properly.

 Step 2: Alcohol-Free Toner (Optional)